Garrett-Productions/sockets_w_ciso/clientSideRewatch.readme.md

     * useRef is for when useState seems like overkill, and is used when the component mounts for focusing an input import { useRef } from 'react;
-        create a var from useRef, like we do from useNavigate }
+        create a var from useRef, like we do from useNavigate We have to import {useRef}, thren create a variable from, then attach our variable of useRef to an html elmement with the attribute of ref = name of variable
+}

 Steps - micro